 For more information about survivorship, explore these related items.
 Please note that these links will take you to other sections of Cancer.Net:

-ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet that can help with the transition into life after treatment.
+- ASCO Answers Guide to Cancer Survivorship: Get this 48-page booklet that can help with the transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
 The free booklet is available as a PDF, so it is easy to print.